david-a-parry/vase/README.md

                             for filtering if '--csq' option is used (VEP v90 or higher required).
 This can be disabled with the --no_vep_freq option.

+      --max_gnomad_homozygotes MAX_GNOMAD_HOMOZYGOTES
+                            Filter alleles if the total number of homozygotes or hemizygotes in any provided gnomAD VCF is equal to or greater than this value.

       -b dbSNP_build, --build dbSNP_build
                             dbSNP build version cutoff.
 For use with --dbsnp